International Day of Action for Rivers

 Watch for the hashtag #UnDamTheWorld

-It’s also a chance to highlight those organisations which are working to protect rivers:
+It’s also a chance to highlight those organisations which are working to protect rivers and ways you can get involved to help rivers.

 Charities can give us a structure, a way "in" to helping and offering our time, our energy, our skills and even our money in donations.
 Volunteering for instance is a great way to connect with people who want to do something to make a differnce, and to be a part of something bigger which drives change forward.